RRUZ/vcl-styles-utils/README.md

 </li>
 </ul>

-**Note** : If you want to use the Vcl.Styles.Hooks unit you must also include the [Delphi Detours Library](https://github.com/MahdiSafsafi/delphi-detours-library) files in your lib/search path Example : *C:\Delphi\Libs\vcl-styles-utils\Common\delphi-detours-library*
+**Note** : To use the Vcl.Styles.Hooks unit you must also include the [Delphi Detours Library](https://github.com/MahdiSafsafi/delphi-detours-library) files in the IDE library/search path - Example : *C:\Delphi\Libs\vcl-styles-utils\Common\delphi-detours-library*